joewadcan/testingMD/README.md

-# testingMD
+# Testing spellcheck

 Plain text to check.

-Spelling should be brokn.
-Relly brkn.
+Spelling should be working.
+Working well ! :smiley: .

 Let's trigger a CI Run :rocket: hooray !